OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Liberty Global Award for Best International Student Short

-Juried award presented to the best short from outside of the U.S.
+Juried award presented to the best student short from outside of the U.S.

 An audience award given to the most popular feature-length fiction film, feature-length documentary and short.

-Films may not have screened in the Denver/Boulder metro area prior to the dates of SDFF.
-While a Colorado premiere is not a requirement for SDFF, it is taken into account when selecting the final program
+Feature films may not have screened in the Denver/Boulder metro area prior to the dates of DFF.
+While a Colorado premiere is not a requirement for DFF, it is taken into account when selecting the final program.

 All films not in English must be subtitled in English for presentation.